 - Tin is nonflammable: You most need a backsplash on the wall behind the stove, where you can't install flammable materials like wood or laminate.
 As Ask the Builder notes, a tin tile backsplash tells the world that you aren't afraid to take design chances, and it also says that you're serious about safety.

 - Tin tiles aren't expensive: Tin tiles can cost as little as $3 per square foot, and an entire backsplash consisting of eight 2 x 2-foot panels can be had for under $100.
 Compare this with a ceramic-tile backsplash, which can cost upward of $30 per square foot — not including installation.
 Add the fact that tin is a DIY-friendly material and you can install the tiles yourself, and the savings over a material like tile or stone can be considerable.

-- Tin is easy to clean: Unlike wood and ceramic-tile grout, tin is nonporous and provides no small crevices for dirt and mold to accumulate.
-Tin tiles are shipped with a hard finish that's easy to keep clean using soap and water.
+- Tin is easy to clean: Unlike wood and ceramic-tile grout, tin is nonporous and provides no small crevices for dirt and mold to accumulate (except along the seams).
+Tin tiles are made with a hard finish that's easy to keep clean using soap and water.

 - Tin tiles are eco-friendly: Manufacturers often fabricate tin tiles from recycled metal, making it possible for the tuna can you threw away a few years ago to adorn your walls tomorrow.
 If you should decide to replace your tin backsplash, it won't sit in the landfill slowly decomposing because it can easily be recycled to make new backsplashes (or more tuna cans).

 No backsplash material is perfect, and a tin backsplash, while cheap, eco-friendly and stylish, does have drawbacks that might force you to keep searching for other backsplash materials.
 The fact that tin is lightweight, for example, won't be much good if your kitchen is drafty and needs extra thermal insulation.
 Some other problems you might encounter with a tin backsplash include: